 Kombucha, on the other hand, promotes health primarily by healing the gut.
 Science is increasingly finding that gut health and the gut microbiome are critical to overall health, and one way to promote gut health is by feeding your gut “good” bacteria in the form of probiotics.

-Kombucha is a fermented tea that is an excellent source of probiotics, and studies have found that kombucha:
+Kombucha is a tea that undergoes a fermentation process, and is an excellent source of probiotics.
+Studies have found that kombucha:

 Put it together and…